 — Paul Robinson (@PR_WRESTLING) November 27, 2019

-Trained by Dropkixx training school, Robbo began his career working for LDN Wrestling and IPW (a company that declared itself insolvent just last week).
+Trained by Dropkixx training school, Robbo began his career working for LDN Wrestling.
+He also began to work for IPW as well.
 In those early days, he was best known for his high-flying ring style.
-British wrestling had been in a rut for some time, and if the sport was draw any fans it had to have a cutting edge style.
+British wrestling had been in a rut for some time.
+If the sport was draw any fans it had to have a cutting edge style.
 This would have coincided with the rise of the indies Stateside, and so British wrestling had a new foundation to build upon.
 In years to come, Robinson would form the Swords of Essex faction alongside Will Ospreay, Scott Wainwright and Amazon.
 This would be the team that would lead him to bigger, more visible companies and wider acclaim.

 During a recent appearance on David Starr and James Musselwhite’s We The Independent podcast, Robinson revealed how he would keep up his heel persona in public.
 He told a story of an lady falling down at a Tube station on his way to wrestle for PROGRESS.
 Robbo said he was just about to help her up, but then he saw some fans in PROGRESS merch nearby.
 So instead of helping he elected to keep up kayfabe and leave her to it, no doubt shouting obscenities as he left.
 That’s hardcore.
 During this run, he never seemed to be in with a real chance of getting a big win, i.e. for a title.
 That didn’t really matter though, as he brought such verisimilitude to his work that titles were secondary.
 There was the famous match against Jimmy Havoc that marked the end of Regression, of course, but no championships in PROGRESS.